hchiam/learning-js-design-patterns/README.md

 **Similar/same exists**: related code you can copy or reuse? put related changes in same place?

 **Consistency** means you adjust to local conventions, but it helps you understand other parts of the code base more easily.
 So **"be tofu"** and absorb the local accent of the code dialect.
 Be a **"tofu detective"** to track down where a change should be made, and integrate seamlessly into the code that's already there.

+## Requirements change all the time in response to improvements or new info

+That's why it's good to write organized and extensible code.